rahulkumarsingh73690/acss-site/app/docs/home.md

 ## RWD

+### Classes mapped to a single breakpoint

 <div class="Row">
     <div class="Fl(start) W(60%) Fl(n)--xs W(a)--xs">
-        <p>Atomic classes can relate to media queries.
-Those classes have a breakpoint &quot;name&quot; for suffix, the breakpoints themselves are set up via the config object.</p>
+        <p>Those classes have a breakpoint &quot;name&quot; for suffix, the breakpoints themselves are set up via the config object.</p>
         <p>In this example, the 4 boxes are styled as `inline-block`, with a `width` of `25%` when the viewport is more than `700px` wide.</p>
     </div>
     <div class="Fl(start) W(60%) Cl(b) Fl(n)--xs W(a)--xs">